A $12,500 scholarship to support the research of the role of women in societies from the Paleolithic to the Bronze Age.

 I. academic merit,

-III. a personal statement demonstrating how their research directly aligns to the role of women (particularly in the study of belief systems and rituals) in prehistoric societies from the Paleolithic to the Bronze Age.
+III. a personal statement demonstrating how their research directly aligns to the role of women (particularly in the study of belief systems and rituals) in societies from the Paleolithic to the Bronze Age.

 b.
 Preference will be given to meritorious proposals from women applicants.

-I. the Head of the School of Archaeology,
+I. the Head of School of Humanities,

-IV. the Director of Sydney College of the Arts, and
+III. the Director of Sydney College of the Arts, and

-V. the Head of School of Languages and Cultures, or
+IV. the Head of School of Languages and Cultures, or

-VI. their nominated delegate(s).
+V. their nominated delegate(s).

 a.
 The Fellowship is valued at $12,500.